SivanMehta/pokemon-go/README.md

 # Todo

-- print BST of top 10
+- Print out top pokemon at the end of each generation
+- add all the original types

 # Future Work / Nice to Haves